frankshaka/uti-race-demo/README.md

 # What's Wrong?

-The "InnocentApp" declares an "Exported UTI" named `me.frankshaka.file.innocent` and associate it with the filename extension `innocent`, according to [this developer guide about Declaring New UTIs](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/understanding_utis/understand_utis_declare/understand_utis_declare.html).
+The "InnocentApp" declares an "Exported UTI" named `me.frankshaka.file.innocent` and associate it with the filename extension `innocent`, according to [this developer guide from Apple about Declaring New UTIs](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/understanding_utis/understand_utis_declare/understand_utis_declare.html).

 ![Screenshot of the InnocentApp's document type declarations](Screenshots/screenshot-innocentapp-appinfo.png)